 - Improper work-life balance

-When returning to work after substance use treatment, try to avoid these potential stressors as much as possible.
+When returning to work after outpatient treatment, try to avoid these potential stressors as much as possible.
 It may be necessary to adjust your role or work schedule to reduce the chances of work-related relapse.
 These details should be discussed with your manager and HR department.

 Don’t Become a Workaholic

-It’s important to remember that even after substance use treatment, you still need to make healthy lifestyle choices to reduce the chance of relapse.
+It’s important to remember that even after outpatient rehab, you still need to make healthy lifestyle choices to reduce the chance of relapse.
 In many cases, former patients substitute their addiction with work, which can cause harm to one’s health and relationships.
 Don’t overwork yourself and create a healthy balance between work, family, and leisure time.

 Rely on Company Resources

 In several cases, companies offer resources for employees suffering from addiction, either through an Employee Assistance Program or another avenue.
 Speak with your HR representative to see if your company provides such resources as part of its benefits package.
 Taking advantage of these resources can help you maintain long-term health and can make your transition back into work life more manageable.

 There may be others who struggle with drug or alcohol use in your workplace.
 Spending time with these colleagues in social settings can make it easier for you to relapse.
 If possible, try to avoid these coworkers or establish boundaries around how you interact with them.

 You may be entitled to time off for outpatient rehab for drug or alcohol addiction and any recommendations from your health provider, such as doctor’s appointments, therapy, or outpatient groups.
 Study your rights and ensure your employer accommodates your recovery needs according to the law.

 Transitioning back into working life is almost never an easy thing to do.
 It is an awkward task and one that will take time and patience to work through.
 If you require assistance during this process, reach out to High Focus Centers.
 A licensed therapist will help guide you through this process and make healthy work-life choices for long-term sobriety.